-Finding free Christmas comedy skits and plays for your group is as easy as clicking your mouse.
+Finding free humorous Christmas skits and plays for your group is as easy as clicking your mouse.
 Carefully review them before performing to make sure you get one with a storyline you feel is appropriate to the occasion.

 Free Printable Comedy Plays